gm3/csharp-quest-system/README.md

 This method toggles the status of a quest given the name of the act and the name of the quest.

+### Implementation Guide

+1. Define your rewards: Create instances of the `Reward` class and define their type, item (if applicable), and quantity.

+2. Define your actions: Create instances of the `QuestAction` class and define their type, title, description, hint, target, quantity, and position.

+3. Define your quests: Create instances of the `Quest` class and define their type, name, title, description, failable/skippable status, prerequisites (if any), position, actions, rewards, timed status, and duration (if it's a timed quest).
+Then, you can use the provided methods to manage the quests.

+4. Group your quests into acts: Create instances of the `Act` class and define their name and the quests they contain.
+You can also define rewards for completing all quests in the act.

+5. Manage your quests and acts: Finally, use the `QuestManager` class to manage all the quests and acts in your game.
+The class provides various methods to check the progress of quests, fail or skip quests, check prerequisites, toggle quests, start quests, and complete actions.

+### How to Use

+- Start a quest: Call the `StartQuest` method with the act and quest name as arguments.
+- Complete an action: Call the `CompleteAction` method with the action target and quantity as arguments.
+- Toggle the status of a quest: Call the `ToggleQuest` method with the act and quest name as arguments.
+- Check if prerequisites for a quest are met: Call the `ArePrerequisitesMet` method with the quest as an argument.
+- Skip or fail the current quest: Call the `SkipCurrentQuest` or `FailCurrentQuest` method.
+- Check the progress of all main quests or side quests: Access the `MainQuestProgress` or `SideQuestProgress` property.

 ## Usage

 You would typically use the `QuestManager` class to manage your quests.
 Here's a brief tutorial: